13aece5e-4824-11ee-9e6c-42010a40000b

 3. The pattern of staining then seen using a fluorescent microscope

-• Pemphigus vulgaris - monkey oesophagus - monkey oesophagus has high expression of Dsg 3 (think that monkey’s are vulgar, throw poo)
+• Pemphigus vulgaris - monkey oesophagus - monkey oesophagus has high expression of Dsg 3 (think of monkey’s acting vulgar)

 • Dermatitis herpetiformis -primate liver best to visualise IgA against endomysium